-Although our new mantra is to carry the voice of the AUC community, both the print and online editions are entirely student-run by a team of dedicated staff members, freelancers and community contributors.
+Our guiding mantra and endeavor is to carry the voice of the AUC community; both the print and online editions are entirely student-run by a team of dedicated staff members, freelancers and community contributors.

-The Caravan is as much an institution as the university itself, tracing its roots back to the foundation in 1919.
+The Caravan is as much an institution as the university itself, tracing its roots back to its foundation in 1921.

 • Be the voice of the community, including the student body, faculty, staff and alumni.